sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

 Both `GET` and `HEAD` request methods are supported.

-There is also support for the ``If-Modified-Since`` request header and the server will reply with the standard ``304 Not Modified`` response header if the file has not been modified since the requested date.
+There is also support for the ``If-Modified-Since`` request header.
+The server will reply with the standard ``304 Not Modified`` response header if the file has not been modified since the requested date.